The effective way to cool your home

 Small distribution lines supply water to the top of the pads.
 Water soaks the pads and, thanks to gravity, trickles through them to collect in a sump at the bottom of the cooler.
 A small recirculating water pump sends the collected water back to the top of the pads.
 Since water is continually lost through evaporation, a float valve – much like the one that controls the water in a toilet tank – adds water to the sump when the level gets low.
 Under normal conditions, an evaporative cooler can use between 3 to 15 gallons of water a day.
 A large fan draws air through the pads, where evaporation drops the temperature approximately 20 degrees.
 The fan then blows this cooled air into the house.

 Normal air conditioning is a closed system, taking air from inside a house and recycling it.
 For air conditioning to function properly, doors and windows should be closed.
 Evaporative cooling, however, takes air from outside the house.
-For evaporative cooling to work properly, the cooled outside air must be allowed to escape.
+For evaporative cooling to work properly the warm air inside your home must be allowed to escape, as it is pushed out the window by the new cooled air.
 By choosing which doors or windows in your home you leave open, you can to help direct the flow of cooled air to areas where it is needed.

 The temperature of air coming out of an evaporative cooler obviously depends on the temperature and the humidity of the air going in.
 The main drawback of evaporative coolers is that they depend on dry outside air to operate effectively.
 On hot, muggy days in the summer, however, evaporative coolers will blow hot, humid, soggy air into the house.